tinesoft/nxrocks/packages/nx-spring-boot/recipes/README.md

 ![Adding dependencies in Nx Console](images/nx-console-add-dependencies.png)

-## Creating mulit-modules Spring Boot projects
+## Creating multi-modules Spring Boot projects

 The support for creating multi-module Spring Boot project with either `Maven` or `Gradle` was added to the plugin since `v8.1.0`.